reimagined/resolve/docs/sagas.md

 You can define a saga as a set of event handler functions.
 Each such function runs in response to a specific event and can do the following:

 - Send a command to an aggregate
-- Schedule a command with the specified time offset
+- Schedule a command on the specified moment in time
 - Store intermediate data in a persistent storage
 - Trigger a side effect